moises-dias/yolo-opencv-detector/README.md

 3. [**TRAIN A YOLOv4 DETECTOR USING GOOGLE COLAB** - Techzizou](https://medium.com/analytics-vidhya/train-a-custom-yolov4-tiny-object-detector-using-google-colab-b58be08c9593)
     - In this tutorial, you can find instructions on running the detector in a live video and also obtaining metrics for your trained model performance.
 If you want more details about the training process, I recommend reading his Medium article.

-These references served as resources in the creation of this guide, and I extend my gratitude to their creators.

 ## Contact